The three main types of skin cancer

 (D) – Diameter: While melanomas are usually greater than 6mm (the size of a pencil eraser), they can be smaller.

-(E)– Evolving: A mole or skin lesion that looks different from the rest, or is changing in size, shape or color.
+(E) – Evolving: A mole or skin lesion that looks different from the rest, or is changing in size, shape or color.
 A mole that is suddenly itchy, inflamed, bleeding or scabby should also be examined.

-The ABCDE rules do not apply for all melanomas.
+The ABCDE rules do not apply to all melanomas.
 Some melanomas are perfectly symmetrical and have a light color.
 So, in addition to the ABCDEs, you should also use the following information to help screen for other suspicious lesions: